Kalawin - stock.adobe.com

 Not all clouds are built the same.
 On-premise clouds built from traditional virtualisation software are very different from public clouds in terms of availability, features and operation.

-Typically, hybrid cloud is used to describe implementations where data and applications are extended from on-premise into one or more public clouds, for example AWS, Microsoft Azure or Google Cloud Platform (GCP).
+Typically, hybrid cloud is used to describe implementations where data and applications are from on-premise into one or more public clouds, for example Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform (GCP).

 Why is this of benefit?

 The most obvious reason is one of cost.
 Suppliers continually offer cheaper solutions, with reducing prices and discounts for committed use or cheaper spot pricing.

 Although public cloud storage hasn’t really come down in price much recently, savings can be made on virtual instances, especially where applications need to quickly scale up and down, so data needs to be made available quickly in multiple public cloud environments.